Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 Several papers study competition between two principals who run algorithms but do not interact, directly or indirectly, until the very end of the game. \cite{Ufuk-jeea15} consider a ``research competition" between two firms racing towards a big discovery.
 Each firm deploys a bandit algorithm with two arms, corresponding to safe and risky lines of research.
 The firms do not interact until one of them makes the discovery and wins the game.
 In the ``dueling algorithms" framework of \citet{DuelingAlgs-stoc11}, each principals runs an algorithm for the same problem.
 All inputs are observable at once, and principals' payoffs are binary (win/lose). \citet{ben2019regression} study competition between ``offline" machine learning algorithms.
 In comparison, we study a ``product competition" in which the two firms interact continuously (via the customers' choices), accrue rewards incrementally, and compete for individual customers.

 A long line of work from electrical engineering and computer science, starting from \citet{MultiPlayerMAB-Poor08,MultiPlayerMAB-Liu10}, focuses on competition for resources, not competition for consumers.
 Specifically, this literature targets an application to \emph{cognitive radios}, where multiple radios transmit simultaneously in a shared medium and compete for bandwidth.
 Each radio chooses channels over time using a multi-armed bandit algorithm.
-This work studies a repeated game between bandit algorithms, and focuses on designing algorithms which work well in this game\gadelete{, under various assumptions on communication, synchronization and collisions}.
+This work studies a repeated game between bandit algorithms, and focuses on designing algorithms which work well in this game.

 \xhdr{Competition.} The competition vs. innovation relationship and the inverted-U shape thereof have been introduced in a classic book \citep{Schumpeter-42}, and remained an important theme in the literature ever since \cite[\eg][]{aghion2005competition,Vives-08}.
-Production costs aside, this literature treats innovation as a priori beneficial for the firm.
-Our setting is very different, as innovation in exploration algorithms may potentially hurt the firm.
+This literature treats innovation as R\&D that improves the products and, R\&D costs aside, is a priori beneficial for the firm.
+In contrast, we focus on innovation in \emph{exploration technology} which systematically improves the firm's products and crucially depends on data generated by the firm's customers.
+In particular, we find that such innovation may potentially hurt the firm.
+We recover the inverted-U relationship purely through the reputational consequences of exploration, whereas prior work relies on costs and profits.

 The literature on learning-by-doing vs. competition \citep[\eg][]{fudenberg1983learning, dasgupta1988learning, cabral1994learning} studies firms that learn while competing against each other, so that a firm attracting more consumers reduces its production costs.
 Our model differs in several important respects.
 First, firms learn to improve product quality rather than to reduce production costs.
 Second, the firms' current actions have consequences (via reputation and/or data collected by the algorithm) that directly impact consumer choices in the future.
 Third, we endogenize the technology behind learning-by-doing by explicitly considering bandit algorithms.